 Maps of reservation boundaries in North America show a clear progression: First there were no reservations, then large ones, then smaller ones and after that, some disappeared entirely and the rest are smaller still.
 The wide gap between Indian power and the power of the U.S. government, which first drew tribes to the negotiating arbors on Horse Creek near Fort Laramie in 1851, grew only wider for the rest of the century.
 By 1868, when the Northern Arapahos signed one treaty and the Eastern Shoshones another, the gap had widened more.
 With the Brunot Cession the Shoshones, under intense pressure from settlers and the territorial governor, signed away a full third of their reservation when it was barely four years old.

 The Dawes Act, by dividing the landholding power of Indian people on Wind River into hundreds of small pieces, reduced their power much further.
 Allotment forced the tribes and individual allottees into still more difficult circumstances after the 1905 agreement, waiting for payments that seldom came while facing new debts and obligations that often forced them to sell their land.
-So their power—like the maps—became even more fragmented.
+So, their power—like the maps—became even more fragmented.

 In his book, Blood Struggle, historian Charles Wilkinson describes a long arc of declining power among tribes in the United States that bottoms out in the 1950s and 1960s, when as we have seen Congress did away with many tribes entirely.
 After that, Wilkinson. notes, tribal people began to realize they had to do a better job looking out for their own interests, and a shift as important as the contemporary Civil Rights and women’s rights movements began to flood across Indian country.